CosimoLombo02/CosimoLombardi2031075/homework1/homework1.md

 ## Advanced Statistical Methods in Cybersecurity

-According to [Zengrc](https://www.zengrc.com/blog/the-statistical-analysis-of-measuring-cybersecurity-risk/), this is a list of the most important methods for Cybersecurity risks
+According to [Zengrc](https://www.zengrc.com/blog/the-statistical-analysis-of-measuring-cybersecurity-risk/), the following are key statistical methods for assessing cybersecurity risks.

 **Bayesian Statistics**
 Computes the probability of events by incorporating prior knowledge, historical data, or expert beliefs.
 This approach allows organizations to continuously update their risk models as new threat information emerges, enhancing predictive accuracy over time.